 You can implement an HTML5 fallback, so that a video plays in an HTML5 player on desktop machines and devices that support Flash, do not have Flash installed, and provide the required HTML5 video support.
 By default, if Flash is not installed on these Flash-supported environments, the player prompts the viewer to install Flash.
 When implementing HTML5 fallback, rather than prompting the viewer to install Flash, the video plays in an HTML5 player.

-Note: HTML fallback is supported in Internet Explorer 11, Chrome and Safari.
+Note: HTML fallback is supported in Internet Explorer 11, Chrome, Firefox and Safari.

 To implement HTML5 fallback for a player, add the following parameter to the player publishing code on the HTML page hosting the player: